• Home /

 How to pronounce it: “em-el-ESS”

-The Multiple Listing Service (MLS) is a subscription software platform that lists U.S. homes for sale.
-The MLS shows each home’s for-sale price, size, location, and other attributes.
-Real estate agents access the MLS on behalf of their clients to facilitate buying and selling homes.
+The Multiple Listing Service (MLS) is a platform that lists homes for sale, providing key details like price, size, and location.
+Real estate agents use the MLS to assist their clients in buying and selling homes.

 HUD: Department of Housing and Urban Development